Smart Choices and the Selection Monad: Adding probabilities

 We first need a general result on reward continuations.
 Suppose $u \subseteq \Con_b$ and suppose too that $\gamma\type \sden{b} \rightarrow \R$ is \emph{definable on $u$} in the sense that there is a (necessarily unique) $g\type \Con_b \rightarrow \Con_\Rew$ such that $\gamma(\sden{c}) = \sden{g(c)}$, for $c \in u$.
 Set $\myK_{u,\gamma} = \myF_h\type b \rightarrow b$ where $h(c) = g(c)\cdot c\; (c \in u)$.
 We have:

-This program $\myK_{u,\gamma}$ can be used to reduce calling definable reward continuations to calling the zero-reward continuation, modulo reward addition:\\ \myjcomment{I think there is a more general substitution result; does it yield this one, and do we want to write it down?\\ GDP I am not going to pursue this.}\\ \begin{lemma} Suppose $E\type b$ is an effect value, $u$ a finite set of constants of type $b$ including all those occurring in $E$, and $\gamma \type \sden{b} \rightarrow \R$ is a reward function definable on $u$.
+This program $\myK_{u,\gamma}$ can be used to reduce calling definable reward continuations to calling the zero-reward continuation, modulo reward addition:\\ \begin{lem} Suppose $E\type b$ is an effect value, $u$ a finite set of constants of type $b$ including all those occurring in $E$, and $\gamma \type \sden{b} \rightarrow \R$ is a reward function definable on $u$.
 Then we have: